Government Contracts Attorneys

 - A government contract refers to any contract, subcontract, joint venture, agreement, etc. between (1) a company and (2) any governmental authority for the performance of services or transfer of goods.

-- The laws surrounding government contracting are complex and highly regulated to ensure fair competition between parties.
+- The laws surrounding government contracts are complex and highly regulated to ensure fair competition between parties.

 - The government contracting process involves many stages such as procurement, solicitation, negotiation, contracting and further encompasses any resulting transactions, investigations, and litigations.

-- Lawyers and consultants deal with a variety of issues pertaining to government contracting including False Claims Act allegations; government contracting counseling services; government grants; bid protests; congressional inquiries; and internal investigations.
+- Lawyers and consultants deal with a variety of issues pertaining to government contracts including False Claims Act allegations; government contracting counseling services; government grants; bid protests; congressional inquiries; and internal investigations.

 - Consider hiring an experienced team of government contracting lawyers and consultants to advise you on this lengthy process.

-If you need advice regarding government contracting, do not hesitate to contact our lawyers and consultants today.
+If you need advice regarding government contracts, do not hesitate to contact a skilled government contract attorney from Oberheiden, P.C. today.

 The government intricately investigates entities it does business with due to the sensitive nature of its business contracts or potential national security risks.